CharlesCardot/CrystalStructureManipulation/README.md

 ## RUNNING

+There are 4 inputs: The cif location, supercell size, impurity element, and impurity coordinates.
+The first two are fairly self explanatory, with the other two being straight forward but with some additional details for ease of use.
+See the included `NiO_example.ipynb` jupyter notebook for a quick example.

 #### Impurity Element
 The impurity element (`impurity_elm`) can be the same as one of the atoms already contained in the cif file.
 This is useful when you want a symmetry recuded version of the cif, but not something that is just a P1 spacegroup.
 This could be used when an electronic structure code only allows you to modify particular Wycoff positions, but you only want to change something about a single atom.